Out Of School Care & Camps

 • Goal: Introduce basic gardening skills and personal creativity in planting.

 • Purpose of Materials: Pots will serve as the base for the mini gardens, while soil allows for planting.
 Plants like succulents or herbs give campers a simple, low-maintenance option to start their garden.
-Pebbles and stones provide decorative elements to enhance the garden’s aesthetic.\
+Pebbles and stones provide decorative elements to enhance the garden’s aesthetic.
+Outdoor

 Day 2: Fairy Gardens in Wooden Boxes